 Cloud and aerosol feedbacks remain a large source of uncertainty in model projections of future climate change.
 Inadequate representation of the detailed processes controlling aerosol and cloud life cycles at the appropriate spatial scales inhibits our ability to predict changes to the Earth system and its impacts on energy and related infrastructure.
-Applications should target one or more of these processes that need to be better represented in Earth system models to improve the ability of models to confidently make projections: aerosol particle formation, growth, absorption, and aging; cloud microphysical processes such as ice nucleation, drizzle and precipitation formation, and phase partitioning; land-atmosphere interactions that impact aerosol and cloud formation; and interactions between clouds and the environment such as entrainment, convective initiation, cold pools, and organization on a range of scales.
-High priority research efforts in atmospheric sciences within DOE's Climate and Environmental Sciences Division (CESD) require new expertise in coupling observational data from the

-Atmospheric Radiation Measurement (ARM) Research Facility with high resolution numerical models to advance predictive understanding of aerosol and cloud processes.
+Applications should target one or more of these climate-relevant processes that need to be better represented in Earth system models to improve the ability of models to confidently make projections: aerosol particle formation, growth, absorption, and aging; cloud microphysical processes such as ice nucleation, drizzle and precipitation formation, and phase partitioning; land-atmosphere interactions that impact aerosol and cloud formation; and interactions between clouds and the environment such as entrainment of air into clouds, convective initiation, cold pools, and organization of convective clouds on a range of scales.
+High priority research efforts in atmospheric sciences within DOE's Earth and Environmental Systems Sciences Division (EESSD) require new expertise in coupling observational data from the Atmospheric Radiation Measurement (ARM) Research Facility with high resolution numerical models to advance predictive understanding of aerosol and cloud processes.
 Applications for this topic should enable observationally-focused graduate students to develop skills in numerical modeling or modeling-focused graduate students to develop skills in working with advanced observational data.